TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-structured-concurrency.md

 # Radical Simplicity

-Does it make sense to vary behavior so much at runtime?
+Does it make sense to automatically vary behavior so much at runtime?
 It's probably more confusing than useful.
 It might be better to have multiple `withScope` variants for each variation in runtime behavior needed.

 Let's start again with the simplest form of `withScope`.
 The only structured concurrency feature missing from the JavaScript runtime is execution lifetime management.
 Let's concentrate on that.